usdigitalresponse/univaf/docs/runbook/postgres.md

 Please take special care when logging directly into the production database; you’re working with live data!

+## Copying the Database

+**First: do you really need to make a raw copy of the database for you situation?** If you just need a frozen copy of some of the data the database has, you should download a snapshot of one (or all) the tables at http://univaf-data-snapshots.s3.amazonaws.com/.

+If you really need raw SQL data, then the most straightforward way to do this is with `pg_dump`:

+1. Log into a server inside Render’s datacenter first, [as described above](#logging-in-with-psql).
+For this situation, you may want to create a whole new temporary service with an attached disk to log into, since the database dump may be large.

+2. Once you are logged into a shell with access to the database, dump a copy with `pg_dump`.
+In most cases, you’ll want to skip the `availability_log` table, since it is extremely large.
+If you need to keep it, try to do your copying work immediately after the “Daily Data Snapshot” job runs so you have the least excess data to worry about.

+    To dump a copy without `availability_log` data:

+    ```sh
+    # Dump schema + data for everything except availability_log
+    # (The log has too much data, and is not really important to copy most of time.)
+    pg_dump -d "${DATABASE_CONNECTION_STRING}" \
+        --no-owner \
+        --exclude-table availability_log \
+        > /data/univaf_dump.sql

+    # Add *schema* for availability_log
+    pg_dump -d "${DATABASE_CONNECTION_STRING}" \
+        --no-owner \
+        --schema-only \
+        --table availability_log \
+        >> /data/univaf_dump.sql
+    ```

+    To dump a complete copy, including `availability_log`:

+    ```sh
+    pg_dump -d "${DATABASE_CONNECTION_STRING}" \
+        --no-owner \
+        > /data/univaf_dump.sql
+    ```

+## Restoring a Database Dump

+If you’ve made a copy of the database with `pg_dump`, you can restore it into an empty database with `psql`:

+1. Log into a server inside Render’s datacenter first, [as described above](#logging-in-with-psql).

+2. Put that data in the new database!
+From your shell session:

+    ```sh
+    psql -d "${NEW_DATABASE_CONNECTION_STRING}" < /path/to/your/dump.sql
+    ```

+3. Log into the new database with `psql` and make sure the tables are populated.

 ## Understanding Table Sizes

 Render doesn’t provide great tools for taking a detailed look at the database, and if you are running low on disk space or need to understand what’s taking up resources, you may need to log in with `psql` and run some queries.